By Holly Reisem Hanna

 Love teaching others?
 This post has a BUNCH of ideas for tutors and teachers!

-Web Search Evaluators:
+10. Web Search Evaluators

 Search engine evaluators to provide feedback to development teams to ensure that Internet search results are accurate and relevant to the search query’s intent.

-This is just a glimpse of some of the work at home jobs and opportunities that don't require you to be on the phone.
-For some more ideas make sure to check our article, 99 work at home career ideas for women.
+This is just a glimpse of some of the work-at-home jobs and opportunities that don't require you to be on the phone.
+For some more ideas make sure to check our article, 99 work-at-home career ideas for women.
 Or if you have a suggestion, please leave it below for all to learn from.

 This page includes some referral links.
 Please be aware that we only promote advertising from companies that we feel we can legitimately recommend to our readers.
 As is always the case, you need to do your due diligence (research the opportunity extensively) prior to applying for any job.
 Please see our disclosure policy for further information.